drewolson/uofc-graphql/presentation/presentation.md

 ## API Orchestration

-We can build an API Orchestration layer that provides the capabilities of each of these services by delegating to them and composing their response as an API response to our user.
+We can build an API Orchestration layer that provides the capabilities of each of these services by delegating to them and composing their responses as an API response to our user.

 ## API Orchestration